Horse management the way nature intended

 When it comes to improving our horse’s mental and physical wellbeing, it’s simple really.

-1. If your horse lives alone, offer them a herd to live in.
-If your current boarding facility only offers individual turnout, move to a place where your horse can live in a herd.
+If your horse lives alone, offer them a herd to live in.
+If your current boarding facility only offers individual turnout, move to a place where your horse can live in a herd, or at least with one other friend.

-3. Let your horse live out 24/7/365.
+Let your horse live out 24/7/365.
 Again, if your current boarding facility doesn’t offer this, find one that does.
 Or at the very least increase the turnout to the maximum possible.
 No horse should ever live in a stable for 20 hours a day, simply because the land owner “doesn’t want their paddocks ruined” when the weather is bad.
+We have to put pressure on the system in order to change the system- this is how we advocate for our horse's wellbeing.

 Think about how much time you spend with your horse daily.
 2-3 hours, maybe?
-What’s your horse’s quality of life outside those hours?
+What is your horse’s quality of life outside those hours?
 Are their species-specific needs met for the remaining 22 hours a day?
 They should be – your horse deserves it.